It starts with the green apron

 Emerald, store manager, CA

-We’re committed to filling 90% of our retail leadership roles (shift supervisor on up) from within, with an array of resources, training and benefits to help partners grow from day one.
+Our partners have big dreams, and we want to help them achieve those goals, both at Starbucks and beyond.
+That’s why we’re committed to hiring 90% of our retail leadership roles from within, together with resources, training and benefits to help partners grow from day one.

 Training & Mentorship